ziolko/babel-plugin-auto-await/README.md

 ```

 ## Gotchas
-With this plugin every `async` function behaves like a regular function in multithreaded programming languages.
-If you don't understand the consequences then this plugin is not for you.

-If you don't fully understand how `Promise`, `async` and `await` work then this plugin is not for you.
+If you don't understand how `Promise`, `async` and `await` work read [this tutorial](https://medium.com/@reasoncode/javascript-es8-introducing-async-await-functions-7a471ec7de8a) first.

 # License
 https://opensource.org/licenses/MIT